 Jack Burgin has a diverse labor and employment practice that focuses primarily on advising and defending employers on employment discrimination, employee benefits, whistleblower and wrongful discharge matters.
 He also advises and defends plan administrators and plan sponsors on creating and complying with welfare benefit plans governed by the Employee Retirement Income Security Act of 1974 (“ERISA”).

-Before joining Kramer Rayson, Mr. Burgin graduated with honors from The University of Tennessee College of Law (1989), and then clerked for the Honorable Gary R. Wade, Judge of the Tennessee Court of Criminal Appeals.
+Before joining Kramer Rayson, Mr. Burgin graduated with honors from The University of Tennessee College of Law (1989), and then clerked for the Honorable Gary R. Wade, then Judge of the Tennessee Court of Criminal Appeals.

 Mr. Burgin has successfully defended employers or benefit plans in the following civil actions (either singularly or with his partners):